Acex215/usd-exchange/docs/getting-started.md

   The Asset Validator documentation presents as an Omniverse Kit Extension, but Kit is not required to use it.
 You can see example uses in the `OpenUSD Exchange Samples <https://github.com/NVIDIA-Omniverse/usd-exchange-samples>`__.
 ```

-If you are using python's unittest framework for your regression testing, consider trying the `usdex.test` python module in your test suite.
+If you are using Python's [unittest framework](https://docs.python.org/3/library/unittest.html) for your regression testing, consider trying the [`usdex.test` python module](./python-usdex-test.rst) in your test suite.
 It includes a few `unittest.TestCase` derived classes to simplify some common OpenUSD testing scenarios, including the Asset Validator mentioned about (e.g `self.assertIsValidUsd()`), as well as context managers for asserting OpenUSD and OpenUSD Exchange Diagnostic logs.

-If you require C++ testing, consider using [doctest](https://github.com/doctest/doctest) and the `usdex/test` headers, which provide similar diagnostic log assertions for the doctest framework.
+If you require C++ testing, consider using [doctest](https://github.com/doctest/doctest) and the [`usdex/test` headers](../api/namespace_usdex__test.rebreather_rst), which provide similar diagnostic log assertions for the doctest framework.
 Unfortunately, Asset Validation is not yet available for pure C++ testing.

 ## Debugging